-Applicants on the Housing Choice Voucher programs tenant-base waiting list will be given the opportunity to be added to the Cambrian East Riverside project-based voucher waiting list.
+Applicants on the Housing Choice Voucher programs tenant-base waiting list will be added to the Cambrian East Riverside project-based voucher waiting list.
 If the Housing Choice Voucher waiting list does not provide enough referrals to fill the available project-based voucher units, referrals would come directly from Cambrian East Riverside to be added to the project-based voucher waiting list.
-Households who meet the Housing Choice Voucher intial eligibility requirements will be referred to Cambrian East Riverside for a project-base voucher unit.
+Households who meet the Housing Choice Voucher initial eligibility requirements will be referred to Cambrian East Riverside for a project-base voucher unit.

-Eligiblie applicants must meet meet Cambrian East Riverside's tenant selection screening criteria.
+Eligible applicants must meet Cambrian East Riverside's tenant selection screening criteria.

-If the applicant was previously on the Housing Choice Voucher waiting and decides not to lease a unit at Cambrian East Riverside, the applicant will remain on the waiting list for HCV tenant-based voucher assistance.
+If the applicant was previously on the Housing Choice Voucher waiting and decides not to lease a unit at Cambrian East Riverside, the applicant will remain on the waiting list for HCV tenantbased voucher assistance.

-If the applicant was not previously on the Housing Choice Voucher waiting list and was referred to apply by Cambrian East Riverside and refuses an offer of PBV assistance or doesn't meet Cambrian East Riverside's screening criteria, they will not be eligible to remain on the regular tenant-base Housing Choice Vocuher waiting list.
+If the applicant was not previously on the Housing Choice Voucher waiting list and was referred to apply by Cambrian East Riverside and refuses an offer of PBV assistance or doesn't meet Cambrian East Riverside's screening criteria, they will not be eligible to remain on the regular tenant-base Housing Choice Voucher waiting list.